 8. Steep Yourself in Herbal Tea

-Still today, so many of us find drinking tea to be a soothing, nourishing ritual.
+Many of us find drinking tea to be a soothing, nourishing ritual.

 But why confine tea to oral consumption, when soaking in it is definitely a relaxing bath idea.
-Those wonderful herbs are good for your skin and mood, too?
+Those wonderful herbs are good for your skin and mood, too.
 The scent of peppermint, for example, is known to calm people.
 Chamomile soothes.
 Lavender de-stresses.

 You may be tempted to use the tea from your cabinet, but I’ve tried that and it didn’t work.
 The bags disintegrated.
 (Well, I did try dunking them in the bathwater quite a bit.)
 But still, even 4 or 5 bags didn’t give any scent in all that water.

 Part your poofy thing, and you’ll see it’s bunched in the middle with string.
 Cut one small section out.
 This will be a square of mesh fabric that you will fill with dried flowers, cloves, shredded ginger, mint leaves or whatever else.
-Remember, you are steeping yourself in the tea, so live out your fantasy.

 What’s fun about bathing in tea is that you can combine varieties to find a combination that suits you best.
 I like rose petals with cloves.